What Is Bullying?

 Use the resources (teachers, administrators, guidance counselors, SROs) at school to help

-Look for witnesses who may be able to help (students) if a situation arises.
+Look for witnesses who may be able to help if a situation arises.

 Learn to limit what you (as a student) say about others when they are not there in order to limit conflict.